Vaccines & Immunisation - Protect Yourself And The Community

 Various misconceptions about vaccines are beginning to fill the social media space.
 The bold anti-vaccine action to invite other people to join them and build their own community is alarming.
 The importance of immunization is clearly stated to prevent us from dangerous diseases, but this fact is twisted by anti-vaccine groups so that some believe that vaccines are the cause of the disease.

 Ultimately, looking at the importance of vaccines, it should be mandatory for everyone to get comprehensive protection from dangerous diseases.
 Vaccines protect, not kill.
+To find out more about vaccines, please speak to a doctor.

 *The free doctor consult initiative is supported and fully funded by DoctorOnCall